 Another new and important detail is the crown.
 Previous models had a relatively small crown, which made it sometimes hard to wind the watch and set the time.
-Cartier chose a larger crown for this new model that again reminds me of early versions.
+Cartier chose a larger crown for this new model which again reminds me of early versions.
 These details make this new Santos-Dumont a real homage to the historical model.

 Bigger and wider, a better grip is the result.
-Pulling the crown out and adjusting the hands is very comfortable, although that doesn’t need to be done much anymore thanks to the quartz caliber now powering the time display.
+Pulling the crown out and adjusting the hands is very comfortable, although that doesn’t need to be done much any more thanks to the quartz caliber now powering the time display.

 A stainless steel case for the Cartier Santos-Dumont?